SamX23/ideas/README.md

 - Create a clone of Tesla

   Not the business, only their stunning website, I would love to recreate the web using react stack for my portfolio.

+- Invitation landing page generator

+  I see many people getting married and share their digital invitation which is a landing page, on the web, there are maps, gallery, background music, and other interactive.
+So I'm interested to make one.